Saloni200606/saloni-demo/README.md

 # saloni-demo
-This is a demo for Git and GitHub class
+This is a demo for Git and GitHub class.